CONFERENCE PROGRAMME

 The tarmac is teeming with additional turnaround activity across Asia with the region leading global aviation growth charts for air travel demand this year.
 APAC powered more than 50% of the global industry’s total growth in 2025.
 But, how does a ground handling industry blighted by low margins, high employee churn and a sluggish adoption of new tech keep the pace profitably and safely?
 This session will invite a cross-section of supply chain leaders to explore catalysts for winning digital innovation and the importance of creating more collaborative, value driven, partnerships between GSP, airlines and the host airport.
 How do we work smarter as one aviation team to ensure everyone prospers from a period of uncharted passenger growth?

 On paper, GSE pooling is the perfect tonic for Asia’s capacity constrained airports.
 It’s leaner, greener and eliminates the time and expense associated with running excess equipment for ground handlers.
 But does it ever really work in practice when the pressure is on?
-GHI goes in search of an Asian airport who can offer a warts and all account of the ups and down of a GSE pooling scheme.
+GHI goes in search of an Asian airport who can offer a transparent account on the ups and down of a GSE pooling scheme.
 How do you accurately match vehicles to demand?
 Could pooling be a catalyst for electrification by reducing charging demand on lacklustre infrastructure and who draws rank when there’s one last belt loader and two late arrivals that demand immediate baggage offloading?

 Japan is the birthplace of transformative business tools like lean manufacturing, kaizen and Continuous Improvement.
 This session will invite leading aviation operators from the country to show how tools that help eliminate inefficiencies in factories like overproduction, breakdowns and downtime are just as powerful in boosting performance on the airport tarmac.
 How do we use adapt tools like 5S and the Just-in-Time to boost innovation from our employees and supercharge efficiency/quality and reliability on the ramp.